 - Every interactable should be accessible hands-free

-- Ensure that there is a replacement for all custom gestures, such as resizing, placing, swipes, taps, etc.
+- Ensure that there's a replacement for all custom gestures, such as resizing, placing, swipes, taps, and so on.

-- Ensure that the user has confident control of UI presence, placement, and verbosity at all times
+- Ensure that the user has confident control of UI presence, placement, and verbosity always

 - Getting UI out of the way